Leo Motzkin

-Leo Motzkin (also Mozkin; 1867 – 7 November 1933) was a Ukrainian Zionist leader.
+Leo Motzkin (also Mozkin; 1867 – 7 November 1933) was a Russian Zionist leader.
 A leader of the World Zionist Congress and numerous Jewish and Zionist organizations, Motzkin was a key organizer of the Jewish delegation to the 1919 Paris Peace Conference and one of the first Jewish leaders to organize opposition to the Nazi Party in Germany.

 Biography

-Leo Motzkin was born in the town of Brovary, near the city of Kiev in Ukraine, then a part of the Russian Empire.
+Leo Motzkin was born in the town of Brovary, near the city of Kyiv in Ukraine, then a part of the Russian Empire.
 He was raised and educated according to the culture and traditions of the Jewish community.
-Motzkin had witnessed the 1881 anti-Jewish pogrom in Kiev but escaped to Berlin, the capital of Germany.
+Motzkin had witnessed the 1881 anti-Jewish pogrom in Kyiv but escaped to Berlin, the capital of Germany.
 He was accepted into the University of Berlin at the age of 16, after graduating from high school.
-Studying Sociology and Mathematics, Motzkin continued on to pursue doctoral studies.
+Studying Sociology and Mathematics, Motzkin continued to pursue doctoral studies.
 At the university, Motzkin helped found the Russian Jewish Academic Association in 1887 and soon became a full-fledged activist in the Zionist movement.